Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Thanksgiving always brought out the best in Allison’s parents.
 It was the time of year when Amanda started making noises about *"being a real family again"* and trying to plan Thanksgiving Dinner down to the last detail.
 Jacob Buehler, meanwhile, had deigned to send a token in the form of a greeting card from himself and his new wife.

-Well...at least Amanda - Mom - was *trying,* in her own damaged, downtrodden, unassertive way.
+Well... at least Amanda - Mom - was *trying,* in her own damaged, downtrodden, unassertive way.
 Jacob’s attitude seemed to be that, now that he had a grandchild, it was mission accomplished.
-He could relax into a lazy, wealthy retirement and presumably leave everything to, uh...whatshername.
+He could relax into a lazy, wealthy retirement and presumably leave everything to, uh... whatshername.

 Back on Earth it was late fall, the early snow, turkeys and pumpkin spice end of the year.
 On Folctha, even though it was *nominally* a British territory, the celebration had slipped into the local tradition but you couldn’t do much about different year lengths and stuff.
 So, they were having a warm Thanksgiving playing ball in the park in shirtsleeves weather.

 Which suited Al just fine.
 She wasn’t a cold weather gal.
 And it was always nice to relax a bit at the park.
-Julian had the Twins down in the grass field, where they were just...messing around, really.
+Julian had the Twins down in the grass field, where they were just... messing around, really.
 They’d started by tossing a football around but that quickly shifted to something more characteristically energetic; Tristan had got into *tricking,* apparently, which was basically just leaping around and bouncing and kicking in an impressive sort of way.
 Basically the fun bits of movie kung-fu.
 Ramsey, being by now a lean and impressively muscular wrestler, was learning remarkably fast, if obviously unpracticed...

 Julian was mastering it at an alarming speed and inventing his own tricks as he went, despite making the ground shake every time he landed.
 Hulking or not, he knew how to use his body in a way that genuinely impressed.
 The big boy really was a caveman at heart.